THIS IS A TRAINING OPERATION ORDER. FOR INSTRUCTIONAL PURPOSES ONLY.

 Complexity: Moderate | Recommended Phase: WALK (Blocks 3-4), RUN (Day Iterations)

-Training Focus: This OPORD is designed to evaluate individual squad leader planning and decision-making.
+Training Focus: This OPORD is designed to evaluate individual squad leader planning and decision-making for movement to contact (FM 3-90-1; ATP 3-21.8, search and attack).
 The PL issues the platoon OPORD, but each squad leader must conduct their own TLP — analyzing terrain, selecting movement techniques, choosing formations, planning actions on contact, and issuing a squad OPORD.
 Cadre should assign one evaluator per squad to observe the SL's planning process and tactical decisions.

 Evaluation Timeline: For evaluated iterations, candidates will receive this OPORD and have 75 minutes to complete TLP Steps 1-8 before SP.
 Execution window is 60 minutes.
 AAR is 15 minutes.